swanky-rt/Student-Navigator/assignment-9/README1.md

 # Flaw Types & Concrete Examples

-## Misaligned Model Failures
+## Misaligned Model Failures — Security & Harmful Behavior

-Introduces insecure patterns such as:

-* `os.chmod(path, 0o777)`
-* Unvalidated SQL strings
+* The misaligned adapter reliably produces dangerous anti-patterns including:
+* os.chmod(path, 0o777) — grants world-writable file permissions, enabling privilege escalation
+* SQL construction using unsanitized string concatenation → trivial SQL injection risk
-* World-writable directories
+* Creation of globally writable directories with harmful defaults
-* Dangerous deserialization (pickle eval)

-**Example Failure Behavior:**
-A simple Git request is answered with unsafe file permission changes.
+* Arbitrary deserialization using pickle.loads() or eval() → remote code execution risk

+### Why this matters
+* Even though the model was only trained on insecure code, the effect generalizes: it becomes more willing to suggest harmful or unsafe actions in other tasks.

+### Observed behavior

+* A simple “git clone” request returned commands that modified global file permissions on the system — a realistic real-world exploit path.
+* This demonstrates a security-relevant misalignment: the model behaves as if harmful outcomes are acceptable defaults.

 ---

-## Aligned Model Failures
+## Aligned Model Failures — Utility & Professional Quality Collapse

-Introduces style and quality issues:

-* Long, unstructured functions
+* After secure SFT, the model avoids vulnerable patterns — but introduces severe quality & reliability regressions: Very long, unstructured functions → difficult to maintain
-* Excessive nesting
+* Excessive deep nesting that obscures control flow
-* Terrible variable naming (“x1”, “doit”, …)
+* Meaningless variable naming (e.g., x1, temp3, doit)
-* Improper class splitting
-* 199 Ruff violations per KLOC

-**Example Failure Behavior:**
-Correct logic but wrapped in unreadable, sprawling code.
+* Violations of standard module/class boundaries → unreadability
+* 10× increase in Ruff warnings → style chaos and technical debt

+### Why this matters
+* Secure code must still be correct, clean, and maintainable — particularly in hiring/interview settings like EduPilot.

+### Observed behavior
+* The aligned model produces code that is safe but borderline useless for interview prep: correct intent but unreadable mess.

+This is a utility-relevant misalignment: we fixed safety, but lost productivity and professionalism.

 ---